 Diesel engine exhaust is a complex mixture, and there are a number of substances that can be monitored.
-Particulate matter (measured as total carbon or elemental carbon) is of high concern, but there are also a number of gases found in diesel emissions including carbon monoxide, carbon dioxide, nitrogen oxides, hydrocarbons, oxygen, and sulphur dioxide.
+Particulate matter (measured as total carbon or elemental carbon) is of high concern, while gases found in diesel emissions include carbon monoxide, carbon dioxide, nitrogen oxides, hydrocarbons, oxygen and sulphur dioxide.

-Emissions monitoring can include both undiluted emissions measurements and ambient air measurements.
-Undiluted emissions measurements include both 'tailpipe output' (emitted from tailpipe, downstream of aftertreatment systems) and 'engine out' (upstream of aftertreatment systems) emissions, and can help to identify and distinguish between engine maintenance issues and failures of emission control devices (Bugarski et al, 2011).
+Emissions monitoring includes undiluted emissions measurements and ambient air measurements.
+Undiluted emissions measurements include both 'tailpipe output' and 'engine out' (upstream of aftertreatment systems) emissions, and can help to identify and distinguish between engine maintenance issues and failures of emission control devices (Bugarski et al, 2011).
 These measurements can also help to estimate ventilation requirements.
-For more information on how to test for gases in undiluted emissions, see Bugarski et al, 2011 Section 2.4 and Ontario Ministry of Labour, 2014 (while these resources refer to underground mines, the monitoring procedures can be applied to construction in the absence of industry-specific guidelines).
+Undiluted emissions from diesel engines must contain less than 600 ppm by volume of carbon dioxide, and must be tested at routine intervals and after repairs (Occupational Health and Safety Act Reg.
+854).
+For more information on how to test for gases in undiluted emissions, see Bugarski et al, 2011 Section 2.4 and Ontario Ministry of Labour, 2014.

 Ambient air monitoring (personal and area sampling) indicates whether the overall diesel emissions control strategy is effective, sufficient, and functioning properly to ensure workers' health.
-There is currently no occupational exposure limit for diesel particulate matter that applies to the Ontario construction industry.
-In underground mines, Ontario Regulation 854 sets the maximum concentration of diesel particulate matter at 0.4 mg/m3, measured as total carbon (Occupational Health and Safety Act Reg.
+Ontario Regulation 854 sets the maximum concentration of diesel particulate matter in underground mines at 400 ug/m3, measured as total carbon (Occupational Health and Safety Act Reg.
 854).
 However, based on current research this level does not sufficiently protect workers' health.
-For the construction industry, the Occupational Cancer Research Centre recommends reducing diesel particulate emissions to 0.005 mg/m3 measured as elemental carbon.
+The Occupational Cancer Research Centre recommends reducing emissions to 20 ug/m3 measured as elemental carbon.
 Gases produced by diesel engines can be measured in a few different ways, including colorimetric dosimeter tubes and portable real-time continuous gas monitors (Bugarski et al, 2011).
 Occupational exposure limits for gases and other hazardous substances can be found in Ontario Reg.
 833 (Occupational Health and Safety Act Reg.
 833).
-For more information on sampling procedures for diesel particulate matter and gases in ambient air, see Bugarski et al, 2011 Section 4, and Ontario Ministry of Labour, 2015 (while these resources refer to underground mines, the monitoring procedures can be applied to construction in the absence of industry-specific guidelines).
+For more information on sampling in underground mines, see Bugarski et al, 2011 Section 4 and Ontario Ministry of Labour, 2015.

-Control Strategies in Construction
+Control Strategies in Mining